katsutoo/perissables/docs/architecture.md

   testutil/
 ```

-The `storycheck` crate here is the CLI front-end.
-The reusable pack schema and validation rules it enforces live as an MIT library crate in the separate `les-perissables-stories` repo, so the game, `storycheck`, and the community hub all validate packs through the same code without sharing proprietary game-repo crates.
+The `storycheck` CLI and the reusable pack schema/validation rules it enforces both live in the separate MIT `les-perissables-stories` repo; the CLI is a thin front-end over that library crate.
+Keeping the CLI out of the proprietary repo means creators can install and run the validator without any access to game code, while the game loader and the community hub still validate packs through the same shared crate.

 ## Engineering Practices